DripEmail/slate/source/includes/js/_identify.md

 ### Properties

 The following are treated as special properties.
 All other data passed in will be added to the subscriber's custom fields.
 Keys should be lowercase, with words separated by underscores.
+Keys that begin with <code>drip_</code> are reserved for internal Drip usage.

 <table>
   <thead>